sbarman/webscript_db/README.md

 Add this project directory to the PYTHONPATH so django can find the webscript_backend django app.

+The project is currently set up to use a sqlite database.
+This will work if you are simply testing out the tool, but we recommend upgrading to another database for a full installation.

     cd webscriptdb/
     python manage.py syncdb    # First time only to create DB python manage.py migrate webscript_backend